General Advisory Vis-A-Vis Responding To Legal Notices/Communications

 While drafting a response to a legal notice, kindly make sure that you give the notice and all the corresponding documents with regard to the issue a thorough word-by-word reading which will give you an edge of identifying loopholes in the documents and you can use them to your strength in the rejoinder to the notice.
 Identify as many loopholes in the agreement/contract/communications that form part of (or are relevant to) the legal notice, and mention them in the reply.

-Caveat is a Latin term holding the general dictionary meaning “let a person beware”.
+The caveat is a Latin term holding the general dictionary meaning “let a person beware”.
 Thus, whereby on the perusal of a legal notice, you can apprehend a legal suit in the near future, it would be judicious to file a caveat with the appropriate authority who in furtherance of the caveat shall inform you in case such a legal suit is filed against you and to safeguard you against an ex-party order.
-You can also, while framing the response to the legal notice ask for the response to be treated as a caveat which shall lay an obligation upon the opposite party to inform you in case they lodge a legal suit.
+You can also while framing the response to the legal notice ask for the response to be treated as a caveat which shall lay an obligation upon the opposite party to inform you in case they lodge a legal suit.

 6. SPECIFICATIONS OF THE RESPONSE